 Firefox on Windows, Linux, macOS, and Android.
 Note that Firefox for iOS does not support WebRTC.

-Safari 11+ on iOS and macOS.
+Safari 11+ on iOS and macOS

-New Microsoft Edge (Based on Chromium) on Windows.
+New Microsoft Edge (based on Chromium) on Windows

-Chrome v55+ in Desktop Environments
+Chrome v55+ in desktop environments

-Firefox v51+ in Desktop Environments
+Firefox v51+ in desktop environments

-Microsoft Edge v79+ on Windows.
+Microsoft Edge v79+ on Windows

-While most modern PC and smartphone devices are more than capable of handling VoIP media, incompatibilities between hardware components like network drivers, audio cards and other firmware components can result in unexpected issues with media handling.
+While most modern PC and smartphone devices are more than capable of handling VoIP media, incompatibilities between components such as network drivers and audio cards can result in unexpected issues with media handling.
 Attempting to reproduce issues on other devices should be a key step in your debugging process.

 Plivo recommends using quality headsets for browser-based calls.

 Headsets minimize echo by providing acoustic isolation between the speaker and the microphone.
-High-quality VoIP headsets with noise-canceling features can greatly enhance call quality in noisy environments by eliminating background sounds.
+High-quality VoIP headsets with noise-canceling features can enhance call quality in noisy environments by eliminating background sounds.